 To track your employers, you should send an Employment Certification form each time you switch jobs.
-And to prove your employment, the Department of Education suggested retaining W2s and pay stubs.
+As proof of your employment, the Department of Education has suggested retaining W2s and pay stubs.

 It’s important to note you must be working for a qualifying employer at the time of your application and at the time of forgiveness, according to the Department of Education.
 So, don’t join the private sector until your loans have been forgiven.

 Did you work full time at a qualifying employer at the time of your 120 payments, and are you still working at one now?
 If yes, keep going.
 If no, learn more about qualifying public service careers.

 Lastly, you must have made 120 qualifying monthly payments.
 These payments must have been made after Oct.
 1, 2007, in full within 15 days of the due date and while you were on an IDR plan and working for an eligible employer.